gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 You can navigate the screen using keyboard arrows and choose specific suboption choose the alphabet next to it.
 Below are the things that needs to be configured before we can flash the device:
-1. Filenames and paths: Provide the directory path where you have downloaded the new firmware which you want to flash
+* 'Filenames and paths': Provide the directory path where you have downloaded the new firmware which you want to flash

 ![Filenames and paths](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom2.png)

-2. File transfer protocols: XMODEM should be enabled (it's enabled by default).
+* 'File transfer protocols': XMODEM should be enabled (it's enabled by default).
 This is how it should look (if you need to change XMODEM to use command as `lsx` you need to change it in this screen)

 ![File transfer protocols](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom_3.png)

-3. Serial port setup: This is the place where we specify our Serial Device (which we obtained in Step 5 above).
+* 'Serial port setup': This is the place where we specify our Serial Device (which we obtained in Step 5 above).
 The baud rate should be 115200 (default)

 ![Serial port setup](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom4.png)

-4. Save the Setup as df1: Save our configuration, so that next time the settings are saved
+* 'Save the Setup as df1': Save our configuration, so that next time the settings are saved

 ![Save the Setup as df1](https://raw.githubusercontent.com/gmrock/gmrock.github.io/main/media/minicom_5.png)

-5. Exit: Exit from the configuration screen.
+* 'Exit': Exit from the configuration screen.
 This should take to the command screen

 #### Step 7:
 Now press `1` on the keyboard, you should see something like below, the upload connection is established to the USB device: